Copper Thieves Steal Lives A home where five generations once lived, laughed and loved

 Defining Murder – in the First Degree

-The five-year anniversary of Earl’s death recently came and went by without a peep, and still without a single conscience bared publicly or privately.
-Was it possible that those responsible or those who knew who was responsible had also known — perhaps all along — far more about Iowa’s legal code than for which anyone had given them credit.
+The six-year anniversary of Earl’s death came and went by without a peep, and still without a single conscience bared publicly or privately.
+Was it possible that those responsible or those who knew who was responsible had also known — perhaps all along — far more about Iowa’s legal code than for which anyone had given them credit?
 The Monona County Attorney’s office had said first-degree murder charges would be ruled out unless “intent to cause Thelander’s death” could be proven.
 But, if the offenders had read “Monday’s Our View: Tragic turn” — the Sept.
 10, 2007 position piece compiled by the (Council Bluffs) Daily Nonpareil editors in response to the Monona County Attorney’s statement — they would have known the newspaper was absolutely correct.

 The Nonpareil said, in part: